edgelesssys/contrast/docs/docs/troubleshooting.md

 # Troubleshooting

-This section contains information on how to debug your Contrast deployment.
+This section provides guidance on diagnosing and resolving issues in your Contrast deployment.

 ## Logging